katywarr/blobble-life/README.md

 It's silly and created purely for fun.

+Instructions on how to run the code are in [GETTING_STARTED.md](https://github.com/katywarr/blobble-life/blob/master/GETTING-STARTED.md)

+Details of AI Gym are [here](https://github.com/openai/gym/blob/master/docs/creating-environments.md).

 ![Blobble Life Image](images/Blobble_Image.png)

 The blobble (in purple) can move around its world by taking one step on each turn (north, south, east, west).
 Before